Ukraine crisis won't take Washington's eyes off North Korea, top U.S. diplomat says

-The top U.S. diplomat has said that North Korea could continue to test weapons, including a possible launch of an intercontinental ballistic missile, as tensions between Washington and Moscow surge over a possible Russian invasion of Ukraine.
+The top U.S. diplomat has hinted that North Korea is likely to continue testing more powerful weapons — including a possible intercontinental ballistic missile launch — as tensions between Washington and Moscow surge over a possible Russian invasion of Ukraine.

+But in a trilateral meeting with his Japanese and South Korean counterparts, U.S. Secretary of State Antony Blinken pledged that the Ukraine crisis would not hamper Washington's ability to deal with a show of force by Pyongyang.

 The U.S. warned Friday that Russia could use the more than 100,000 troops and materiel it has massed on the Ukraine border in an all-out invasion of that country that could begin at "any time."

+Amid concerns that the Ukraine crisis could take Washington’s focus off the North Korean nuclear threat, Blinken reiterated that the U.S. can "walk and chew gum at the same time" even as it faces down other global challenges.

-Speaking at a news conference Saturday following a trilateral summit meeting with his counterparts from Japan and South Korea in Hawaii, Blinken said the United States and its two Asian allies would “continue to work to find ways to hold the DPRK accountable,” after it conducted seven missile tests this year — the most ever in a single month for the isolated nation.
+Speaking at a news conference following the trilateral summit meeting, Blinken said the United States and its two Asian allies would “continue to work to find ways to hold the DPRK accountable,” after it conducted seven missile tests this year — the most ever in a single month for the isolated nation — while also pursuing dialogue and diplomacy.

 DPRK is the acronym for the North’s formal name, the Democratic People’s Republic of Korea.

-In mid-January, while calling on Washington to drop what it said was a "hostile policy," North Korea hinted at ending its self-imposed moratorium on nuclear and long-range missile tests.
+The move came weeks after North Korea hinted at ending its self-imposed moratorium on nuclear and long-range missile tests while calling on Washington to drop what it said is a "hostile policy" toward Pyongyang.

 The moves have stoked concern that North Korean leader Kim Jong Un may be opening the door to tests of increasingly powerful weapons after years of focusing on less provocative launches.